alexeybondarovitch/altumanalytics-node/README.md

 ### Include the library via script or manually and initialize it

-The library is exported as a Universal Module (UMD), so there are couple ways of using it.

 Ideally you would use module loader or compilation step to import using ES6 modules as:

 ```javascript